permguard/permguard/site/content/docs/0.1/overview/authorization-provider.md

 Permguard integrates seamlessly with any application, whether deployed on **servers**, **containers**, or in **serverless** environments.
 Integration is facilitated through gRPC requests to the `Policy Decision Point`, and SDKs are available for various programming languages to ensure smooth implementation.

 {{< callout context="note" icon="info-circle" >}}
 A Policy Decision Point can be deployed close to the node, such as in a sidecar container.
-These proximity services synchronize with the remote Permguard instance, ensuring low latency and high availability. `Permission evaluation` is performed in `approximately 1ms`.
+These proximity PDPD synchronize with the remote Permguard instance, ensuring low latency and high availability. `Permission evaluation` is performed in `approximately 1ms`.

 {{< /callout >}}